bradyh641/CSC-Risk-Evaluation-Tool/README.md

 - the directory containing organization folders
 - the CSV spreadsheet file containing funding data

-For organization A employees: The "directory containing organization folders" is "[organization_A] ORGANIZATIONS" within your Box drive.
+For CSC employees: The "directory containing organization folders" is "CSC ORGANIZATIONS" within your Box drive.
 Be sure to have Box synced to your machine.

 ### 2. Process Files
 The application will: